Flexible placements of periodic graphs in the plane: NBAC-colourings and flexibility in the plane

-\begin{remark} We note that if $G$ is a $\mathbb{Z}^2$-gain graph with NBAC-colouring $\delta$, then \begin{itemize} \item For distinct $i,j \in \{1,2,3\}$, $\delta$ cannot be both a type $i$ and type $j$ flexible $2$-lattice NBAC-colouring. \item $\delta$ cannot be both a fixed lattice NBAC-colouring and a type $k$ flexible $2$-lattice NBAC-colouring, unless $k=2$; see Figure \ref{fig:type2fixedNBAC} for an example of an NBAC-colouring that is both. \item If $H \subset G$ that is not monochromatic and $\delta$ is a type $k$ flexible $2$-lattice NBAC-colouring for some $k \in \{1,2,3\}$, then $\delta$ restricted to $H$ is a type $k'$ flexible $2$-lattice NBAC-colouring for some $1 \leq k' \leq k$. \end{itemize} \end{remark}
+\begin{remark} We note that if $G$ is a $\mathbb{Z}^2$-gain graph with NBAC-colouring $\delta$, then the following holds. \begin{itemize} \item For distinct $i,j \in \{1,2,3\}$, $\delta$ cannot be both a type $i$ and type $j$ flexible $2$-lattice NBAC-colouring. \item Similarly, $\delta$ cannot be both a fixed lattice NBAC-colouring and type 3 flexible $2$-lattice NBAC-colouring. \item The colouring $\delta$ can, however, be both a fixed lattice NBAC-colouring and either a type 1 or 2 flexible $2$-lattice NBAC-colouring; see Figure \ref{fig:type2fixedNBAC} for an example of an NBAC-colouring that is both fixed lattice and type 2. \item If $H \subset G$ is not monochromatic and $\delta$ is a type $k$ flexible $2$-lattice NBAC-colouring for some $k \in \{1,2,3\}$, then $\delta$ restricted to $H$ is a type $k'$ flexible $2$-lattice NBAC-colouring for some $1 \leq k' \leq k$; furthermore, if $k'=1 <k$ then $\delta$ restricted to $H$ will also be a fixed-lattice NBAC-colouring. \end{itemize} \end{remark}